Why LDH?

 Innovation Made Possible^ (3 Credit Units)

-Landscape Studio 1: Design Fundamentals 2 (3 Credit Units)
+Landscape Studio 1 – Design Fundamentals II (3 Credit Units)

-This module trains students to use the terms Hardscape & Softscape in communication about landscape, and identify and use design metaphors in their design approach.
-It enables students to come up with design ideas through the process of creative thinking and communicate their design ideas in verbal presentation.
+This module trains students to use the terms Hardscape & Softscape in communication about landscape, identify and use design metaphors in their design approach as well as enables students to come up with design ideas through process of creative thinking and communicate their design ideas in verbal presentation.

 Taxonomy & Plant Identification (3 Credit Units)